Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Zero roots

 After confirming the accuracy of the zero roots, we proceed to analyze their structural properties as functions of the boundary parameters.
 The phase diagram and accompanying description of root structures, first presented in Ref.~\cite{Dong2023}, are recast into the notation used here in Fig.~\ref{fig:phase} and Table~\ref{tab:phase}.
+It should be noted that we have revised the root classification given in Ref.~\cite{Dong2023}.
+Unless otherwise specified, all results presented in this paper are for even $N$.
 For convenience, we define $\bar{q} = \tfrac{q}{\sqrt{1+\xi^2}}$.
 While these structural characteristics have been extensively studied in Ref.~\cite{Dong2023}, the corresponding phase diagram for the off-diagonal case was established using a relatively small system size ($N \sim 10$).
 In this work, we verify these conclusions for large system size (\(N \sim 100\)) using the BA-DMRG method.
 Furthermore, we provide a detailed analysis of the root structures as the parameters cross phase boundaries.

 From Fig.~\ref{fig:phase} and Table~\ref{tab:phase} we conclude that, for the ground state, the zero roots fall into three classes: \begin{enumerate} \item \textbf{Bulk strings:}